-The Primate Specialist Group is a network of scientists and conservationists who stand against the tide of extinction which threatens humanity’s closest kin.
+The Primate Specialist Group is a network of scientists and conservationists working to save humanity’s closest kin.

 Active throughout the tropical world, working in dozens of nations in Africa, Asia and Latin America, the PSG promotes research on the ecology and conservation of hundreds of primate species — monkeys, apes, lemurs and their many nocturnal relatives.
 Now more than ever they need our intervention: one in every four primate species is threatened or endangered, and the double hammer of overhunting and forest devastation has brought some species to within a few dozen heads of final extinction.

 The PSG works on behalf of these and all other primates by supporting field research, conservation measures and educational programs in those regions where primates still occur.
 The PSG’s primary responsibility is to evaluate the conservation status of all primate species and subspecies, working with current information from experts in the field.
 These assessments contribute to the IUCN Red List, a comprehensive summary of threats to the world’s biodiversity.
 In addition, the PSG produces Action Plans targeted to particular species or groups of species.
 Much larger and more detailed than the general assessments, these Action Plans serve to summarize the available knowledge on a particular species group and to lay out a program for their conservation.